If you use our cookies in conjunction with the tips below, you should see a substantial increase in milk supply overnight.

-Our breastfeeding cookies not only increase supply, but they increase the quality (richness) of breast milk by adding important vitamins, fats and nutrients to the mix.
+Our breastfeeding cookies not only increase supply, but they improve the quality (richness) of breast milk by adding important vitamins, fats, and nutrients to the mix.

 Oats - Contains Saponins.
 Saponins help to increase levels of the lactation hormone Prolactin.
-They also increases Oxytocin (feel good hormone) levels, which is another important hormone for lactation.
+They also increase Oxytocin (feel-good hormone) levels, which is another essential hormone for lactation.
 Oats are also full of protein, vitamins and minerals.
 More about oatmeal and your breast milk supply.